thenbe/neotest-playwright/README.md

 			return vim.loop.cwd() .. '/playwright.config.ts'
 		end,

 		-- Controls the location of the spawned test process.
-		-- Has no affect on neither the location of the binary nor the location of the config file. get_cwd = function()
+Has no affect on -- neither the location of the binary nor the location of the playwright -- config file.
+		get_cwd = function()
 			return vim.loop.cwd()
 		end,

 		env = {},

 		-- Extra args to always passed to playwright.
-These are merged with any extra_args passed to neotest's run command. extra_args = {},
+These are merged with any -- extra_args passed to neotest's run command. extra_args = {},

 		-- Filter directories when searching for test files.
-Useful in large projects (see performance notes). filter_dir = function(name, rel_path, root)
+Useful in large -- projects (see performance notes).
+		filter_dir = function(name, rel_path, root)
 			return name ~= 'node_modules'
 		end,

 		-- Custom criteria for a file path to be a test file.
 Useful in large -- projects or projects with peculiar tests folder structure.
+IMPORTANT:
-When setting this -- option, make sure to be as strict as possible.
-For example, the pattern -- should not return true for jpg files that may end up in your test directory.
+		-- When setting this option, make sure to be as strict as possible.
+For -- example, the pattern should not return true for jpg files that may end up -- in your test directory.
-		-- is_test_file = function(file_path)
+		is_test_file = function(file_path)
-		-- 	-- By default, neotest-playwright only returns true if a file contains one of several file extension patterns.
-		-- 	-- See default implementation here: https://github.com/thenbe/neotest-playwright/blob/c036fe39469e06ae70b63479b5bb2ce7d654beaf/src/discover.ts#L25-L47
-		-- 	-- Example: Match any file that ends in `test.ts` -- 	local result = file_path:find('%.test%.ts$') ~= nil
+			-- By default, only returns true if a file contains one of several file -- extension patterns.
+See default implementation here: https://github.com/thenbe/neotest-playwright/blob/53c7c9ad8724a6ee7d708c1224f9ea25fa071b61/src/discover.ts#L25-L47 local result = file_path:find('%.test%.[tj]sx?$') ~= nil or file_path:find('%.spec%.[tj]sx?$') ~= nil -- Alternative example: Match only files that end in `test.ts` local result = file_path:find('%.test%.ts$') ~= nil
-		-- 	-- Example: Match any file that ends in `test.ts`, but only if it has ancestor directory `e2e/tests` -- 	-- local result = file_path:find('e2e/tests/.*%.test%.ts$') ~= nil
+			-- Alternative example: Match only files that end in `test.ts`, but only if it has ancestor directory `e2e/tests` local result = file_path:find('e2e/tests/.*%.test%.ts$') ~= nil
-		-- 	-- Example: Match any file that ends in either `test.ts`, `test.js`, `test.tsx`, or `test.jsx`
-		-- 	-- local result = file_path:find('%.test%.[tj]sx?$') ~= nil
-		-- 	return result
+			return result
-		-- end,
+		end,
 	},
 })
 ```